connorskees/connorskees.github.io/content/extend-rule.md

 }
 ```

-There's a pretty noticeable ommission of `b.foo` here.
+There's a pretty noticeable omission of `b.foo` here.
 Although this affects the semantics of our styles, Sass is free to omit this selector as an optimization as it doesn't violate the guarantee that the generated selector will have a specificity of at least that of the extender.

 #### Selector unification